Livestreams from churches and religious communities

 -

-Yes, you must obtain a licence in accordance with the livestream licensing terms and conditions: PDF Licensing terms and conditions Livestreams
+Yes, you must obtain a licence in accordance with the livestream licensing terms and conditions.

-To livestream on your own website, you will need to license the recording rights directly from the labels beforehand.
-Without a licence, you will be infringing those rights and may expose yourself to prosecution.
+To livestream on your own website, you additionally need to license the recording rights directly from the labels.
+Without a licence, you will be infringing those copyrights and risk prosecution.